 The Rex Hall MSU aims to be easy, cost-effective to ship, while being flexible in any emergency situation.
 It should be easy to assemble with minimal manpower, even in rough terrain.
 Its flexibility permits applications beyond warehousing supplies, adding to the design any of the accessories that NRS Relief provides.

 There are mechanical hazards while assembling or dismantling the MSU.
 Safety helmet, shoes and gloves should be worn at all times.
-A single person should avoid carrying more than 20kg.
+A single person should avoid carrying more than 20 kg.
 Equipment such as ladders or hammers should be maintained.
 The covers, floors or linens should not be packed wet.
 Exercise extreme caution with fire; even with fire retardant technology there is still risk of open fire.

 NRS Relief offers complementary accessories, such as solar energy systems, fire alarms, LED lighting, etc.

 There is a video detailing the assembly of a MSU.
 The Fire Retardancy Solution won the annual Aid Innovation Challenge Award 2014 during the AidEx Summit in Brussels.